 Who is eligible?

-Businesses or related organisations (business associations, business support providers, consultants, etc.) running projects that further the interests of the EU or contribute to the implementation of an EU programme or policy.
+You may apply for a grant if you run a business or a related organisation (business associations, business support providers, consultants, etc.) that runs projects that further the interests of the EU, or if you contribute to the implementation of an EU programme or policy.

-Detailed criteria for eligibility are specified in the call for proposals.
+You can read about the criteria for eligibility in more detail in the relevant calls for proposals.